ministryofjustice/hmpps-integration-api/docs/adr/0004-always-return-a-json-object-for-json-responses.md

-# 0004 - Lists returned with root JSON object
+# 0004 - Always return a JSON object for JSON responses

 2023-02-21